shAbdullah/github-slideshow/_posts/0000-01-02-shAbdullah.md

 a
 a
 a
-Why frog is green  becuse it is eat plants  *-*
+Why frog is green  becuse it is eat plants  *-* hahaha